tdavis6/dailySummaryEmail/README.md

 - LATITUDE: The latitude you wish to use for the weather. (optional)
 - LONGITUDE: The longitude you wish to use for the weather. (optional)
-- ADDRESS: The address of which the weather and timezone should be used. (optional, required if latitude and longitude are not given)
+- ADDRESS: The address of which the weather and timezone should be used. (optional, required if latitude and longitude are not given.
+Use quotes.)
 - TODOIST_API_KEY: Your Todoist API key (optional, required for Todoist compatibility)
 - WEBCAL_LINKS: Link(s) for webcal or ics calendars of which the events should appear in the email.
   Use one string, seperated by commas.
-Do not use "" or '' around the entire string.
+Do not quotes.
 (Optional, required for calendar compatibility)
 - HOUR: The hour to send the email.
 (Defaults to the time when the container started.) (optional)
 - MINUTE: The minute to send the email.
 (Defaults to the time when the container started.)
 (Optional)